pharmpy/pharmpy/docs/projects.rst

 Project suggestions
 ===================

 Here are some suggestions for projects suitable for Google Summer of Code, Master Thesis Work or other types of internships.
-If you are a student or otherwise interested feel free to drop any of the `maintainers <https://pharmpy.github.io/latest/contributors.html>`_ and email.
+If you are a student or otherwise interested feel free to drop any of the `maintainers <https://pharmpy.github.io/latest/contributors.html>`_ an email.

 * | Step wise covariate search (scm)